PASTAplus/PEP/peps/pep-3.md

 Specifics on usage of these claims in the context of PASTA:

 - `sub`: Unique, immutable identifier for a user profile in PASTA.
 This identifies the user for which the token was issued.
 It is created when a user creates a profile.
 The identifier is on the form `EDI-<HEX-UUID>`, where `<HEX-UUID>` is a 32-character hexadecimal string.
 We refer to identifiers on this form as EDI identifiers.
 There are two types of EDI identifiers; one for users and one for groups.
-- `cn`: Full name of the user.
+- `cn`: Common (full) name of the user.
 This is a free form field which may be modified by the user.
 It is meant for display only and no semantics should be inferred.
-- `gn`: First name of the user.
-This contains the first word of the `cn`, or the full `cn` if the `cn` contains only one word.
 - `email`: The user's email address.
 This is the email address provided by the user.

 Token metadata: